Tian-W001/PeakyModManager_v3/README.md

 ### Importing Mods

 - **Drag & Drop**

   Drag a mod folder directly into the application window to import it into your Library.
   Newly imported mods will appear in the **Unknown** category by default.
+- **Use PMM-Mod-Importer**

+  Use the Chrome Extension to import the mod, the app will be opened and start downloading the mod.
 - **Manual Import Notice**

   If you add mod folders directly through the file system instead of the app:
   - Click **Refresh** to detect them.
   - They will also be placed in the **Unknown** category by default.